Borgarbyggð

 Borgarbyggð (/is/) is a municipality in the west of Iceland.

 The biggest township in the municipality is Borgarnes, with a population of 1,887 inhabitants.
-Other densely populated areas in the municipality include Bifröst, Hvanneyri, Kleppjárnsreykir /is/, Reykholt and Varmaland.
+Other densely populated areas in the municipality include Bifröst, Hvanneyri, Kleppjárnsreykir, Reykholt and Varmaland.

 Education

 There are two universities in Borgarbyggð; Bifröst University in Bifröst and the Agricultural University of Iceland in Hvanneyri.
 There is a secondary school in Borgarnes, Menntaskóli Borgarfjarðar.
 The municipality runs two primary schools; one is in Borgarnes and the other has three separate facilities in Hvanneyri, Kleppjárnsreykir and Varmaland.
 The municipality also runs a music school in Borgarnes.